swcarpentry/website/_posts/2016/09/2016-09-01-election-procedures.md

 * November: Elections announced (90 days prior)
 * January: Candidate applications due; lab meeting to discuss candidates
 * February: Elections, first joint meeting, new committee nominates officers
-* March: Second joint meeting, new committee elects officers
+* March: Second joint meeting, new committee elects officers, old committee attends meeting but no longer has voting rights
 * April: New committee begins normal operations

 An elected member, therefore, is obligated from the February in